Aswendt-Lab/AIDAconnect/README.md

 <br/>
 <br/>
 <br/>
 AIDAconnect is a comprehensive collection of MATLAB scripts for mouse brain MRI data analysis and connectivity analysis using graph theory.
-A detailed guide for the installation process and the usage of AIDAconnect is written in the
+A detailed guide for the installation process and the usage of AIDAconnect is written in the manual.

+<h3><b>INSTALLATION</h3></b>

 => [MANUAL](https://github.com/maswendt/AIDAconnect/blob/master/AIDAconnect_Manual.pdf)